madrus/vue-spa/README.md

 One last optimization is to define `NODE_ENV` in a webpack plugin to `production`.
 Our libraries will read this parameter and optimize the compilation script for production purposes.
 To do this, we will include the production environment variable in our client and in our server script as well.

-TODO: ask Bill about the server script as he did not do that in the course
+TODO: ask Bill about the server script as he did that for the client script but not for the server script.

 We will also include the webpack's `DefinePlugin` to indicate a production environment, so that warning blocks can be automatically dropped by `UglifyJS` during minification.